Anton Drexler: German Workers' Party

 Together with Harrer, Drexler founded the German Workers' Party (DAP) in Munich on 5 January 1919.
 At a DAP meeting in Munich on 12 September 1919, the main speaker was Gottfried Feder, who held a lecture on the subject of 'the breaking of interest slavery'.
-When Feder's lecture concluded, Adolf Hitler—who attended the meeting as part of his assignment from the German Army to watch political agitators—got involved in a heated political argument with a visitor, Professor Adalbert Baumann, who questioned the soundness of Feder's arguments and in turn spoke in favour of Bavarian separatism.
+When Feder's lecture concluded, Adolf Hitler – who attended the meeting as part of his assignment from the German Army to watch political agitators – got involved in a heated political argument with a visitor, Professor Adalbert Baumann, who questioned the soundness of Feder's arguments and in turn spoke in favour of Bavarian separatism.
 In vehemently attacking the man's arguments, Hitler made an impression on the other party members with his oratorical abilities, and according to him, the professor left the hall defeated.
 Drexler approached Hitler and gave him a copy of his pamphlet My Political Awakening.
 Hitler later claimed the literature reflected the ideals he already held since his own "political awakening".
 Impressed with Hitler, Drexler encouraged him to join the DAP.
 On the orders of his army superiors, Hitler applied to join the party.

-Once accepted, Hitler began to make the party more public by drawing people in with his speaking abilities, leading up to his organizing the party's biggest meeting yet, which attracted 2,000 people to the Hofbräuhaus in Munich on 24 February 1920.
+Once accepted, Hitler began to make the party more public by drawing people in with his speaking abilities, leading up to his organizing the party's biggest meeting yet, which attracted 2,000 people to the in Munich on 24 February 1920.
 It was in this speech that Hitler, for the first time, enunciated the twenty-five points of the German Worker's Party's manifesto that he had authored with Drexler and Feder.
 Through these points, he gave the organisation a foreign policy, including the abrogation of the Treaty of Versailles, a Greater Germany, Eastern expansion, and exclusion of Jews from citizenship.
-On the same day the party was renamed the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei, NSDAP).
+On the same day the party was renamed the National Socialist German Workers' Party (NSDAP).